 People are welcome to attend any of the sessions held at Room One to talk to the team and ask any questions they may have, or to try resources including sensory items.
 It is also a space for professionals to connect and hold discussions.

 The team host regular activities, including online and in-person peer support as well as one-to-one and drop-in sessions.

-The Room One team includes two facilitators who are both neurodivergent and very excited to be running a space for autistic adults, by autistic adults.
-They feel that lived experience is key in understanding and functioning and together, want to ensure autistic adults in the local community feel valued and listened to.
+The Room One team is led by neurodivergent facilitators who are very excited to be running a space for autistic adults, by autistic adults.
+They feel that lived experience is key in understanding and functioning, and together, want to ensure autistic adults in the local community feel valued and listened to.